abjugard/SiteScraper/README.md

 ## Running
 Copy `config.json.example` to `config.json` and populate the values in it.
+The `browser` value is optional, pyppeteer will download a browser if not specified.
 Copy and modify `SiteScraper.service.example` to `SiteScraper.service` and hardlink it to your systemd unit library.
 Copy and modify `SiteScraper.timer.example` to `SiteScraper.timer` and hardlink it to your systemd unit library.